huaminghuangtw/Evergreen-Notes/Permanent-Notes/intentional-living.md

 ---

 Run your mind in a debug mode instead of autopilot mode 24/7

+> _“So few people are really aware of their thoughts.
+Their minds run all over the place without their permission, and they go along for the ride unknowingly and without making a choice. […] If you are not in control of your thoughts then you are not in control of yourself.
+Without self-control, you have no real power, regardless of whatever else you accomplish.
+If you are not aware of the thoughts that you are thinking in each moment, then you are the rider with no reins, with no power over where you are going.
+You cannot control what you are not aware of.
+Awareness must come first.” ― Thomas M. Sterner, [The Practicing Mind: Bringing Discipline and Focus into Your Life](https://www.goodreads.com/work/quotes/326331)_

 * _“Watch every thought (, word, and act).
 Always ask, why am I having this thought (, word, and act)?” — Naval Ravikant_
 * 不要讓生活、工作、時間被「**預設值** 」決定